What size pond can you clean?

 Do you need to visit the site and dive the area to receive a proposal?

-No, we do not have to visit the site and dive the body of water but we highly recommend a site visit and dive of the area as it is impossible to know accurately the depth and density of the organic sediment.
+No, we do not have to visit the site and dive the body of water but we highly recommend a site visit and dive of the area as it is impossible to know accurately the depth and density of the MUCK.
 However, we will offer a preliminary proposal based on the answers to several key questions listed in our questionnaire.

 How much does this cost?

 Because all ponds are so different and even sediment samples are not really reliable in indicating how much MUCK is in the bottom of the ponds, we charge on a daily basis, like time and material.
 Typically we can restore 1/8th acre per day when removing an average of 12 to 18 inches of MUCK, naturally, it would take more time if we were removing 2 to 3 feet from the same area.
 Daily rates can be obtained by request.